Depression: Should My Child Take Medicine to Treat Depression?

 If your child is depressed, he or she is more likely to:2

 - Do poorly in school or at work.

 - Have relationship problems with friends and family members.

 - Get pregnant.

 - Abuse alcohol or drugs.

-- Try or commit suicide.
+- Try or die by suicide.
 If your child has severe depression, he or she is at a greater risk for suicide or attempted suicide.
 Some warning signs of suicide might include substance abuse problems or thoughts about death.
 Suicide attempts in children younger than age 12 are rare.